-- Describe if and how materials make connections to the linguistic, cultural, and conventions used in learning science. - Describe if and how materials make connections to the linguistic and cultural diversity to facilitate learning. - Identify if teacher guidance is present on how to engage culturally diverse students in the learning of science. - Identify equity guidance and opportunities in the materials. - Identify opportunities for students to feel "acknowledged" such as tasks based on customs of other cultures; sections provided in multiple languages such as the glossary, digital materials, family letters; etc. - Identify prompts where students are encouraged to share how they (or their parents) do things at home or use information to create personal problems, etc.
+- Describe if and how materials make connections to the linguistic, cultural, and conventions used in learning science. - Describe if and how materials make connections to the linguistic and cultural diversity to facilitate learning. - Identify if teacher guidance is present on how to engage culturally diverse students in the learning of science - Identify equity guidance and opportunities in the materials. - Identify opportunities for students to feel "acknowledged" such as tasks based on customs of other cultures. - Identify prompts where students are encouraged to share how they (or their parents) do things at home or use information to create personal problems, etc.